Well-posedness of Dean-Kawasaki Equation with Singular Interactions: Introduction

 \subsection{Structure of the paper}

 This paper is organized as follows.
-In Section \ref{sec-2}, we introduce the basic notations and assumptions for the noise and kernel, derive the kinetic formulation of \eqref{eq-1.1}, and define the definition of renormalized kinetic solutions.
-Section \ref{sec-3} gives some estimates for the terms related to the non-local kernel.
-The uniqueness of renormalized kinetic solutions of \eqref{eq-1.1} is proved in Section \ref{sec-4}.
-In Section \ref{sec-5}, we focus on the approximating equation of \eqref{eq-1.1}.
-Concretely, Section \ref{sec-5} is split into three subsections.
-The entropy estimates and $L^m(\mathbb{T}^d\times [s,T])-$norm estimates are established in Section \ref{subsec-5.1}.
-In Section \ref{subsec-5.2}, we prove the existence of renormalized kinetic solutions to the approximation equation.
-Then, $L^1([0,T];L^1(\mathbb{T}^d))$-tightness of solutions of the approximation equation is obtained in Section \ref{subsec-5.3}.
-Finally, we prove the existence of renormalized kinetic solutions of \eqref{eq-1.1} in Section \ref{sec-6}.
+In Section \ref{sec-2}, basic notations, assumptions on the noise and kernel, and the definition of renormalized kinetic solutions of \eqref{eq-1.1} are given.
+Section \ref{sec-3} is dedicated to presenting various estimates associated with the nonlocal kernel.
+The uniqueness of the renormalized kinetic solutions of equation \eqref{eq-1.1} is rigorously proved in Section \ref{sec-4}.
+Section \ref{sec-5} shifts focus to a sequence of approximating equations for \eqref{eq-1.1}, where we derive an entropy estimate and establish $L^m(\mathbb{T}^d)-$norm estimates in Section \ref{subsec-5.1}.
+The existence of renormalized kinetic solutions to these approximating equations is obtained in Section \ref{subsec-5.2}.
+Furthermore, Section \ref{subsec-5.3} addresses the $L^1([0,T];L^1(\mathbb{T}^d))$-tightness of solutions for this sequence of approximating equations.
+In Section \ref{sec-6}, we conclusively prove the existence of renormalized kinetic solutions of equation \eqref{eq-1.1}.
+Eventually, we adjust the proof of \eqref{eq-1.1} to show the well-posedness of the fluctuating Ising-Kac-Kawasaki equation (\ref{isingkackawasaki}) in Section \ref{sec-7}.